resulumit/psjournals/README.md

 `limit_unit`: *character* &mdash; unit of the type limits (character/word/page)

-`last_updated`: *date* &mdash; the date when each observation was last updated, in the "YYYY-MM-DD" format
+`last_updated`: *date* &mdash; the date when each observation was last updated, in the "YYYY-MM" format

 ## Issues